 The majority of Sphagnum species are unisexual (dioecious), though a few are monoecious (autoecious) with male and female sex organs on different branches of the same plant.
 Male organs (antheridia) are borne singly in the axils of bracts which strongly resemble branch leaves, except that they are usually more concave and more highly coloured than normal leaves: in some species, fibrils may be lost from the lower hyaline cells.
-The branch zones (usually the distal $\frac{1}{3}-\frac{1}{2}$ of a branch) that bear antheridia are usually conspicuous because of the denser imbrication (Figure 2M) and strong branches, except in the section Rigida where they are more or less confined to pendent branches.
+The branch zones (usually the distal $\frac{1}{3}-\frac{1}{2}$ of a branch) that bear antheridia are usually conspicuous because of the denser imbrication (Figure 2M) and strong colour of the perigonial bracts.
+Antheridia are normally confined to spreading branches, except in the section Rigida where they are more or less confined to pendent branches.
 They are delicate ovoid bodies (200-330 μm) held on thin multicellular stalks.
 At maturity, the thin walls, which are one cell thick, dehisce, releasing the biflagellate antherozoids through a number of apical ruptures.